broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_ever_tokens.md

 Mint algorithm

 1. `Everscale` `Token proxy` burns user tokens after Web3 request.
-2. `Token proxy` sends new event to `Ever event config`.
+2. `Token proxy` sends new event to `Everscale event configuration`.
-3. `Ever event config` deploys new `Ever event` with payload containing transfer.
+3. `Everscale event configuration` deploys new `Everscale event` with payload containing transfer.
-4. Relays get info from the `Ever event`, containing the entire withdrawal payload.
+4. Relays get info from the `Everscale event`, containing the entire withdrawal payload.
 5. User calls withdraw tokens from token root in the `Solana` `Token Proxy` program, transferring payload.
 6. `Token proxy` creates unique withdraw account with payload from event.
 7. Relays get callback from the `Token proxy` program about new withdrawal.